-Dr Sally Hill is the Head of the School of Languages and Cultures and a Senior Lecturer in Italian Programme.
-Sally studied in Auckland, Italy and North America, and received her PhD in Italian Literature from the University of Chicago in 2004.
+Associate Professor Sally (Sarah Patricia) Hill is the Head of the School of Languages and Cultures and a Senior Lecturer in the Italian Programme.
+Sally studied in Auckland, Italy and North America, and holds a PhD from the University of Chicago.
 Her research interests focus on twentieth-century Italian literature, cinema and visual culture, and the history and theory of interactions between the visual arts and literature, with particular interests in photographic technologies and in the representation of disability.
 She also works on connections between Italy and New Zealand, especially in relation to Italian migrants and migrant writing, the image of Italy in literature and cinema, and Italian women writers.
-In addition, she is an experienced translator and is associated with the Critical Diagnosis Network and with the New Zealand Centre for Literary Translation.
-She has supervised PhD theses on topics including postcolonial translation and film adaptation, genre studies, Italian women writers, and ecocriticism.
+In addition, she is associated with the Critical Diagnosis Network and with the New Zealand Centre for Literary Translation.
+She has supervised PhD theses on topics including postcolonial translation and film adaptation, genre studies, representations of mental illness, Italian women writers, and ecocriticism.